SchuhBaum/FreeLockOnCamera/ReadMe.md

 This is a mod for Elden Ring v1.10.

 ### Description
 The camera can be rotated freely during lock-on.
 Includes some additional changes like how lock-on targets are selected.
+In Elden Ring the lock-on camera can fail to keep large enemies or groups of enemies in sight.
+This mod is a workaround.
+It is not ideal and probably even worse when using controllers.
+But you have control at all times and can rotate the camera however you need.

 See this youtube video for a demonstration:
 https://www.youtube.com/watch?v=-FiB5SYhJls